edenbdv/Facebook_clone-Server/README.md

 ## Running the Server:

 1. Before starting the server, ensure that the environment variables in config/bloom_filter_config.env are properly configured for your current environment.
-For instance, if you are using the BloomFilter server, make sure to update the IP_ADDRESS_BF_SERVER variable accordingly.
+For instance, for using the BloomFilter server, make sure to update the IP_ADDRESS_BF_SERVER variable accordingly.
 You can verify the connections in app.js and InintializeDB.js

 2. Open MongoDB on your computer.